 - Play and perform in solo ensemble contexts using cyclic patterns, listening and recalling sound patterns.

-This will be handed out on a Friday and MUST be completed and returned to school by the following Wednesday.
+Homework – This will be handed out on a Friday and MUST be completed and returned to school by the following Wednesday.
 Spelling tests will be completed on Friday.

 Our Class Blog